yudupi/docker-elk/README.md

    $>cp /etc/logstash/plugins/logstash-input-github/logstash-github.conf /etc/logstash/conf.d
 ```

+`Note: You will need to restart the logstash container for this to take effect`

 This installs the logstash-input-github plugin, and also copies the included
 logstash-github.conf file.
 This is stored in `logstash/logstash-input-github` folder.